word lists

 Four years ago [in 2019], at long last, BSA opened enrollment to girls.
 I was STOKED.
 My girls could do what I could not!
 We would have located – or formed – a girls’ troop and registered them immediately, except they didn’t want to do it. … But we have more kids … Last summer on a road trip, we watched the old Disney movie “Follow Me Boys” and our 4th kid – who was now ten (and had been too young at the initial announcement) – said, “I want to do that.
 Can I be a Scout?”
 Why, yes you can!
 As soon as you turn eleven.
 “I want to earn every merit badge!”

-Of course that did not last long.
+That didn’t last long.
 The troop was led by one scoutmaster and two assistant scoutmasters (ASMs) – two men and one woman, Taylor.
-Taylor pushed hard to recruit me to be an ASM but it felt off – I can’t just walk in and declare myself an ASM, don’t I need to be invited by some higher-up, like the Committee Chair?
+Taylor pushed hard to recruit me to be an ASM but it felt weird – I can’t just walk in and declare myself an ASM, don’t I need to be invited by some higher-up, like the Committee Chair?
 Yeah, yeah, we’ll get to that.
 Taylor asked me to cover the Monday night meetings for February because she had to go out of town for work.
 Fine, no big deal.

 There has been a lot – A LOT – of anger and turf war and conflict among the adults.
 It’s the most bizarre thing ever.
 Adam and I are here to help and people get mad at us for it – we don’t get it.
 The scoutmaster was out for a number of weeks to recover from a health issue and Adam offered to step in to assist until he was healthy again.
 It was all of one month before random people claimed he was trying to “take over” and stirred up a lot of animosity.
 So Adam literally just stopped going.
 I could write for a really long time about all of it, but how much of that do I really want on the internet … I’ve done some writing about it but it’s not even in a Google doc with online access.
 Offline Word only.
 Needless to say, my scout experience has not been pleasant, and I question regularly why our family is even doing this.